Outstanding Contributions

 The First Female Vote Was Cast in Utah

-Returning to history, on February 14, 1870, Utah Territory became the first territory in the United States to vote on Valentine's Day.
-Wyoming Territory had granted women the right to vote on December 10, 1869, but Utah women were the first to cast their ballots.
+Returning to history, on February 14, 1870, the Utah Territory, with its pioneering spirit, became the first territory in the United States to vote on Valentine's Day.
+The Wyoming Territory granted women the right to vote on December 10, 1869, but it was the women of Utah who were the first to cast their ballots.
 Utah held its elections earlier, on February 14 of that same year, while Wyoming had its first election with women's suffrage on September 6, 1870.
-Seraph Young Ford, a 23-year-old schoolteacher and grandniece of Brigham Young, was the first woman in the United States to cast a ballot under an equal suffrage law (History.com, December 10, 1869: Wyoming Grants Women The Vote, 2009; Jan, The Suffrage Movement, February 23, 2009; Clark, Better Days 2020).
+The pivotal moment was when Seraph Young Ford, a 23-year-old schoolteacher and grandniece of Brigham Young, stepped forward as the first woman in the United States to cast a ballot under an equal suffrage law (History.com, December 10, 1869: Wyoming Grants Women The Vote, 2009; Jan, The Suffrage Movement, February 23, 2009; Clark, Better Days 2020).
 Wyoming may have beaten Utah by a few months in granting women the right to vote, but Utah is the first state where women cast their first ballot.

-The Utah Women's Suffrage Movement won the right to vote twice, once in 1870 and again in 1895, long before the federal law, the 19th Amendment, granted American women the right to vote in 1920.
-After Utah became a state on January 4, 1896, its people, including women, voted in their first national election.
-Utah was the third state to provide suffrage after Wyoming (July 23, 1890) and Colorado (July 23, 1891) (November 7, 1893).
-Additionally, that same year saw the relocation of the Utah School for the Deaf from Salt Lake City to Ogden.
+The Utah Women's Suffrage Movement is a testament to perseverance, having won the right to vote twice: first in 1870 and again in 1895.
+These victories, well before the federal law, the 19th Amendment, granted American women the right to vote in 1920, were significant milestones in the fight for women's suffrage.
+After Utah became a state on January 4, 1896, its citizens, including women, participated in their first national election.
+Utah was the third state to grant suffrage, following Wyoming (July 23, 1890) and Colorado (November 7, 1893).

-On this special day, let's honor historic women's rights milestones and celebrate equality and love.
+On this special day, let's honor the historic milestones in women's rights and celebrate the progress toward equality and love.

-On this special day, let's honor historic women's rights milestones and celebrate equality and love.
+On this special day, let's honor the historic milestones in women's rights and celebrate the progress toward equality and love.

 The Influential Women in Utah

-Regrettably, the year 2017 revealed a stark contrast in Utah's gender representation.
-Despite women constituting half of the state's population, they held a mere 1 in 7 legislative seats, a ratio that ranked among the lowest in the nation (Gehrke, The Salt Lake Tribune, January 23, 2017).
-This disparity was further highlighted by Utah's ranking as the worst state in the country for women's equality in 2024, placing 46th out of 50 for gender equality and in the bottom third for justice and safety (Anderson & Madsen, Utah Women & Leadership Project, January 4, 2024).
+In 2017, Utah displayed a significant imbalance in gender representation.
+Although women comprised half of the state's population, they occupied only 1 in 7 legislative seats, ranking among the lowest in the nation (Gehrke, The Salt Lake Tribune, January 23, 2017).
+This inequality was further underscored in 2024 when Utah was ranked as the worst state for women's equality in the country, placing 46th out of 50 states for gender equality and falling into the bottom third for justice and safety (Anderson & Madsen, Utah Women & Leadership Project, January 4, 2024).

 Utah Deaf Women Who Made